Finding a Top Financial Advisor Firm in Denver, Colorado

 IWP Wealth Management

 IWP Wealth Management, LLC does not necessarily have a set account minimum, so long as clients pay their individually negotiated, fixed quarterly fee.
-The firm’s client base is made up almost entirely of high-net-worth individuals, which account for nearly 90% of its clientele.
+The fee-only firm’s client base is made up almost entirely of high-net-worth individuals, which account for nearly 90% of its clientele.

-IWP Wealth Management manages $1.65 billion in assets, the most of any firm on this list.
+IWP Wealth Management manages almost $2 billion in assets, the most of any firm on this list.
 It has five certified financial planners (CFPs), one certified public accountant (CPA) and one chartered financial analyst (CFA) on staff.

 IWP Wealth Management, LLC Background